 To recap, it's the story of Japan's anti-army (Self Defence Force, aka.
 JSDF) in a fantasy world of magic and dragons.
 A gate opened in Tokyo.
 Apparently this has happened before, which would explain why the fantasy world's humans seem divided neatly into generic fantasy peasants and the Roman soldiers in charge.
 However, as was demonstrated repeatedly and bloodily in Season 1, swordsmen are doomed against machine-guns, air support and high explosives.
 Whenever the Empire picks a fight with the JSDF, there's a sea of blood.
 (This can occasionally be disconcerting to watch, but it's a reality check against any assumptions you might have from heroic adventure and fantasy.
 They're soldiers.
 They'll treat you like royalty and salute everyone in sight until they're given the order, whereupon they'll kill everyone in the room without even blinking.)

 Everyone agrees that the original novels' author is a right-wing nationalist.
 He served in the military himself.
 The general consensus appears to be that he portrays Japan's military as saintly and all their enemies (foreigners, journalists, left-wingers) as evil.
 This isn't without basis, but it's not the whole picture.
 Firstly, there's no significant involvement for other countries this year.
 No foreigners, so no foreigner-bashing.
 Secondly, there's the fact that the fantasy Imperial court could be read as an exaggeration of right-wing militaristic bigots, which might partly counterbalance the show's portrayals of journalists, peaceniks, etc. Then, thirdly, Japan's actions here are as dodgy as ever, despite the good intentions of the soldiers on the ground.
-They're quietly doing surveys the natural resources and strong-arming deals from the local rulers for exploitation and permanent tax holidays.
+They're quietly doing natural resource surveys and strong-arming deals from the local rulers for exploitation and permanent tax holidays.
 (I'm not sure whether or not the author's realised how nasty his characters are being there, but I'm not sure that matters.)

 Furthermore, the Japanese authorities' decisions here are based on greed, cynicism and/or self-interest.
 The show started as if proclaiming the new Japanese Empire.
 The Prime Minister's a self-serving weasel who doesn't want to protect his allies if he's got an election coming up.
 He needs bullying into doing the right thing.
 The military routinely refuses pleas for help, regardless of the apparent morality of the situation.
 It's not their business.
 They'll move if given orders.
 Even heroic characters (Itami, Sugawara) will refuse humanitarian requests even when there's a massacre about to happen and they'll only change their minds if they can find a cold-blooded reason.